theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/parameterization/parameterization-prop.md

 ### Properties of Xtract Components in SSIS

-The custom properties of an Xtract IS component are displayed in the window "Properties".
+The custom properties of an Xtract IS component are displayed in the window "Properties". <br>

 ![Properties](/img/content/xis/properties_component.png){:class="img-reagierend"}